Ex-boarding school for Native children owning up to its past

 At least 367 such boarding schools once operated across the United States, about 40 percent of them affiliated with Catholic or Protestant churches, according to the National Native American Boarding School Healing Coalition.
 Most have closed, and most of the remaining ones, including Red Cloud, no longer board students overnight.

-A small group of Jesuits remain, but much else has changed at what is now a day school, with buses fanning out across the sprawling reservation to bring students to the main campus and an elementary school about 30 miles away.
-K-12 enrollment on both campuses totals about 600.
+A small group of Jesuits remain, but much else has changed at what is now a day school, with a total enrollment of 600 at its main campus and a second elementary school about 30 miles away.

 “This is something that people in the community who are from here have known about for a long time,” Black Elk said.
 “It’s their family history.”